Computer Vision Applications Examples Across Different Industries

 What is Computer Vision now?

-Current Computer Vision has an extensive application area, one of the biggest in the AI domain.
-In the recent few years, Computer Vision has developed into a field with very specific tasks, deeply oriented on solving distinct classes of problems, or even the particular problem, with incredible accuracy.
+Right now, the application of computer vision is one of the biggest in the AI domain.
+In recent years, Computer Vision has developed into a field with very specific tasks, deeply oriented on solving distinct classes of problems, or even a particular problem, with incredible accuracy.

 The majority of the development’s driving force continues to be the Convolutional Neural Networks (CNNs), which were the main factor of the field’s rapid progress.
 New findings on their technology create state-of-the-art performance, and this process is very likely to continue doing so for a prolonged period.